-Water mains crossing sewers shall be laid to provide a minimum vertical clear distance of 18 inches between the outside of the water main and the outside of the sewer.
-This shall be the case where the water main is either above or below the sewer.
-At crossings, the full length of water pipe shall be located so both joints will be as far from the sewer as possible.
+Water mains crossing sewers, or any other lines carrying non-potable fluids shall be laid to provide a minimum vertical clear distance of 18 inches between the outside of the water main and the outside of the non-potable pipeline.
+The water main shall always be installed above the non-potable pipeline.
+18-inch separation is a structural protection measure to prevent the sewer or water main from settling and breaking the other pipe.
+At crossings, the full length of water pipe shall be located so both joints will be as far from the non-potable pipeline as possible but in no case less than ten feet or centered on a 20-foot pipe.
+In areas where the recommended separations cannot be obtained either the waterline or the non-potable pipeline shall be constructed of mechanical or manufactured restrained joint pipe, fusion welded pipe, or cased in a continuous casing that extends no less than ten feet on both sides of the crossing.
 Special structural support for the water and sewer pipes may be required.
-In areas where the recommended separations cannot be obtained, either the waterline or the sewer line shall be constructed of mechanical joint pipe or cased in a continuous casing no less than ten feet on both sides of the crossing.
+Casing pipe must be a material that is approved for use as water main.
+Conventional poured concrete is not an acceptable encasement.